-UBI is one way to put money in the hands of the people.
-Then the question for government is how to find a source of that money.
-One viable option would be to increase consumption taxes (also known as sales taxes), charged on the sale of a product or service to a consumer (or end user).
-To replace current income taxes in Canada, a consumption tax would average around 35%, but would best be achieved with a layered structure.
+To replace current income taxes in Canada, a consumption tax would average around 35%.
+This would best be achieved with a layered structure.
 For example, basic necessities would incur a low tax rate, other goods and services would incur a modest tax rate, while luxury goods would be highly taxed.
-In effect, a significant source of government revenue would come from the wealthy’s purchases, and the desired transfer of wealth would be achieved.
+In effect, the purchases of wealthy people would contribute a higher pro-rated source of government revenue, achieving an element of the desired transfer of wealth.

-None of this negates the opportunity for entrepreneurial activity, which would provide economic growth, in addition to independent existence for some people, and paid jobs for others.
+None of this negates the opportunity for entrepreneurial activity, which, when successful, would provide economic growth, in addition to wealth for some people, and paid jobs for others.
 (Think of the encouragement for starting up a new business or service if you already have sufficient income for your basic needs, and you can get staff without needing to pay them until the business can afford it!)